As the new millennium dawned, PepsiCo endeavored to create an entirely new soda to appeal to teenagers.

 And so, Pepsi quietly ceased production by 2004, swallowing losses estimated in the tens of millions—an ambitious experiment that fizzled despite the brand's best efforts.

-Pepsi Blue's brief moment in the North American beverage spotlight came to an end in 2004, a mere two years after its launch, when PepsiCo ceased production for its home markets.
+Pepsi Blue time on the shelves came to an end in 2004—two years after its launch, when PepsiCo ceased production.

 Despite the copious hype, flashy promotions, and initial public curiosity, what was intended to be a bold new flavor innovation had swiftly flamed out with consumers.